ccwhgetgit/ccwh/_pages/about.md

 --------

 **NUS Fintech Society**, Director/Student Advisor
-* Led 73 students to focus on research and development projects * Organized inaugural NUS Fintech Month with over 500 participants, and partnerships with Ripple, 1inch, Bybit, Alphalab, AWS; Aided in fundraising from investors
+* Led 73 students to focus on research and development projects
+* Organized inaugural NUS Fintech Month with over 500 participants, and partnerships with Ripple, 1inch, Bybit, Alphalab, AWS; Aided in fundraising from investors
-* Presented at the Singapore Fintech Festival to mid-career professionals, interested in the blockchain space
+* Presented at the Singapore Fintech Festival to mid-career professionals on blockchain technologies

 **NUS Zero Waste Testbed Initiative**, Finance Lead
 * Led the initative organized by NUS and South West Community Development Council to create a marketing campaign that succesfully improved recycling contamination rates by 10%.
 Check out our project [RecyClean](https://nus.edu.sg/zerowaste/whats-breaking-recycling-the-culprit-behind-lower-recycling-rates/